Something’s missing for the U.S. in the Gold Cup group stage and Bobby Warshaw knows what it is

 The U.S. needs a center midfielder—and, likely, a combo of center midfielders, as we will discuss soon—who has the bravery and comfort on the ball to take the ball in tough spots.
 The team is having trouble getting into a rhythm and controlling the ball in possession.
 It makes sense.
 Against inferior CONCACAF teams, the opponent’s first task will be to make life difficult for the U.S. Panama’s pre-game talk won’t be about playing some beautiful, fluid style.
 It will be about competing and making the U.S. work for every inch.
 It’s the main thing every lesser team knows it needs to do to have a chance—win the physical battle.

 The onus turns to the U.S. to deal with the circumstances.
 They need someone to say “Fuck it, give me the ball.”
 I don’t care that I have someone right on me, I’m going to go get the rock.
 It’s a scary hurdle to overcome.
-You’re in the national team jersey—you’ve achieve the dream!
+You’re in the national team jersey—you’ve achieved the dream!
 You don’t want to let it slip—and it’s paralyzing to think of making a mistake.

 Here’s the thing to remember: Once you get the ball, you don’t need to make some brilliant play.
 It’s perfectly okay to bounce it back to the center back.
 There’s a natural urge—generally from fans and mediocre coaches telling midfielders they need to pass forward more often—to try do something more than connect a pass back or sideways.
 Of course, at times it’s important to take a chance and go for the difficult play.
 But those times should be less often than the simple, barely noticeable actions.
 Sometimes you have to resist the urge to do more.
 It’s okay to feel like you haven’t accomplished anything at all.
 Because even though the single pass might not have made a huge difference, the play makes a huge statement.